yduan13/NGIAB-CloudInfra/README.md

 /ngen/ngen/data/config/awi_simplified_realization.json
 ```
 - After the model has finished running, the script prompts the user whether they want to continue.
-- If the user selects yes, the script opens an interactive shell.
-If the user selects no, the script exits.
+- If the user selects 1, the script opens an interactive shell.
+If the user selects 2, then the script copies the output data from container to local machine.
+- If the user selects 3, then the script exits.

-The output files are copied to the `outputs` folder in `HOST_DATA_PATH`.
+The output files are copied to the `outputs` folder in 'NextGen/ngen-data/AWI_03W_113060_001/' directory.